PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter5/Readme.md

 ---> 23942ce67aee
 Step 9/9 : EXPOSE 3000
 ---> Running in 51379c5e7630
-Removing intermediate container 51379c5e7630
+Removing intermediate  51379c5e7630
 ---> c0dce423a972
 Successfully built c0dce423a972
 Successfully tagged lab1_random:latest
 ```

-3 - Now we execute our multi-container application (in this case we just have one service definition).
+3 - Now we execute our multi- application (in this case we just have one service definition).
 ```
 vagrant@standalone:~$ docker-compose -p lab1 -f docker-compose.random.yaml up -d
 Creating network "lab1_lab" with the default driver